Leonardo-Boss/suckless-site/dwm.suckless.org/patches/historical/ansistatuscolors/index.md

 	[ - literal bracket
 	m - literal 'm'

-the code is one of the following:
+The code is one of the following:

 	0
 	    - reset colors to default